 The student may make contact either by a written report or by telephone or personal visit.
 During this contact, the reporting student should provide the name of the person(s) whom s/he believes to be responsible for the harassment and the nature of the harassing incident(s).
-A written summary of each such report is to be prepared promptly and a copy forwarded to the principal.
+A written summary of each such report is to be prepared promptly on Form 5517 F1 and a copy forwarded to the principal.